Code-Moss/I-Heart-New-Vegas-Mossy-Cut/README.md

-# I HEART NEW VEGAS: A Fallout: New Vegas Modding Guide
+# MAXIMUM NEW VEGAS: A Fallout: New Vegas Modding Guide
 [_Sigourns Original Guide_](https://github.com/Sigourn/iheartnewvegas)

-Last updated: April 18th, 2022.
+Last updated: April 24th, 2022.

 ⚠️ The current state of the fork is... **UNSTABLE/WIP**, DO NOT use.